Do you need a marketing Ron Swanson or Obi-Wan Kenobi leading your team?

 You know that you need marketing help, but it can be very confusing to decide which direction to take.

 Does your business need to hire a full-time marketing person?
-Do you need an FCMO (fractional chief marketing officer)?
+Do you need a Fractional Chief Marketing Officer (fractional chief marketing officer)?
 Or will you be fine just utilizing the general marketing knowledge of an employee?

 Does it even really matter which person you have in the marketing chair?